EmberHeavyIndustries/HID2AMI/README.md

 Features of fw v3.0.4
  - Fixed an elusive bug that activated the multiplier setup mode each time the power was turned back on
- - Fixed a bug where changing mouse pointer direction after a stop
+ - Fixed a bug where changing mouse pointer direction after a stop.
+Mouse movements are now pixel perfect

 Features of fw v3.0.3
  - Maintenance release